Install Claude Code on Windows

 - WSL (Windows Subsystem for Linux) - A Windows feature that runs a real Linux system alongside Windows

-- Ubuntu - A popular, beginner-friendly Linux distribution we’ll install through WSL
+- Ubuntu - A popular, beginner-friendly Linux distribution you can install through WSL

-- PowerShell - Windows’ built-in command-line tool, used here to install WSL
+- PowerShell - Windows’ built-in command-line tool, used here to install Claude Code and WSL

 What You’ll Need